Black Lives Matter Protest

 The two didn’t expect the number of participants to be as high as it was.
 After creating the event post Madeliene woke up the next day to 600 “interested” or “going” on Facebook.
 By the day of the protest, that number was up to more than 8,000.

-Initially, they had planned to have EPD Chief Chris Skinner, come speak at the rally, but after receiving backlash from commenters on Facebook, the Smiths decided the best route would be to have no police involvement.
+Initially, they had planned to have EPD Chief Chris Skinner come speak at the rally, but after receiving backlash from commenters on Facebook, the Smiths decided the best route would be to have no police involvement.

-“The police presence would be comforting to the moderate activists,” Spencer.
+“The police presence would be comforting to the moderate activists,” Spencer says.
 “But I think the point is that this is going to be an uncomfortable experience, and it’s going to be educating and moving.”

 After the rally, protests and demonstrations unaffiliated with the event organized with the Smiths escalated around Eugene.

-By Frankie Kerner, Henry Houston and Jade Yamasaki Stewart
+By Frankie Kerner, Henry Houston and Jade Yamazaki Stewart